AntoineRichard/OmniLRS/README.md

 ## Getting started:
+> [!CAUTION]
-The following assumes you are running ROS2/SpaceROS.
+> The following assumes you are running ROS2/SpaceROS.
+While the code has ROS1 compatibility, we do not provide base configs or robots for ROS1.

+> [!IMPORTANT]
-If you are using docker, first run the container by using:
+>If you are using docker, first run the container by using:
 ```bash
 ./omnilrs.docker/run_docker.sh
 ```

+> [!IMPORTANT]
-If you are using the native installation, make sure ROS2 is sourced **before running the simulation**.
+> If you are using the native installation, make sure ROS2 is sourced **before running the simulation**.

 You can then run the commands inside the docker, as if you were using the native installation.
 To run isaac prefix `python.sh` by `/isaac-sim/` in docker, and `~/.local/share/ov/pkg/isaac_sim-2023.1.1/` in the native installation.
 Before